bryanmr/Steamy_Cats/README.md

 Run the script and select a user.
 You may also run with --help to see more options.

 Requires jq, Steam, and other common utilities to be installed.
 This script assumes Steam is located in the ~/.steam/ folder and has not been setup with Flatpaks, yet.
+## Installation
+Just download the Steamy_Cats script and run it.
 ## Help Output
 ```
 Steamy Cats is a script to categorize and organize Steam games